virtual-labs/exp-simple-positions-nitk/experiment/theory.md

 ![Alt text](images/2.png)

-Fig. 2 Line inclined to VP.
+Fig. 2 Line inclined to HP and parallel to VP.

 </center>
 <br>